docker/docs/configuration.md

 [Organization, Team or User repository roles using the API](/docker-trusted-registry/api/).

-Because connecting to LDAP involves existing infrastructure external to Docker Trusted Registry and Docker, you will need to gather the details required to configure Docker Trusted Registry for your organization's particular LDAP implementation.
+Because connecting to LDAP involves existing infrastructure external to Docker Trusted Registry and Docker, you need to gather the details required to configure Docker Trusted Registry for your organization's particular LDAP implementation.

 You can test that you have the correct LDAP server information by connecting to